catberry/catberry/docs/modules/placeholders.md

 product in URL.
 There is a part of page that displays product details, another one displays comments of users about this product and some side block that shows "similar product".
 All these three parts of page are placeholders.
-And as well it all depends on one shared parameter `productId` it means that placeholders should be grouped into one module `product`.
+And as well it all depends on one shared parameter `productId`.
+It means that placeholders should be grouped into one module `product`.

 ##Placeholder types